 Truck Inn is the kind of restaurant that I absolutely love to write about, as it's a slice of pure Americana, and captures in a snapshot many images of our great country that I hold dear to me, including the Interstate highway system, the great state of Nevada, big rigs, wonderful, friendly people, and a trucker-style breakfast.
 How can you go wrong when you notice that most of the clientele drive big rigs or 5th wheelers, and the restaurant sports a motto that reads, "You don't have to be at home to have a home cooked meal..."
 Wow!
 Factor in a sign that advertises that Truck Inn serves breakfast 24 hours a day, and the primary mission of the restaurant caters to the taste of Interstate truckers, and you know you have a winning combination!

-Left: This cab-over Freightliner rig poses as a sign; how could a trucker resist stopping at a place like this for breakfast.
-Right: Peterbilt rigs are parked on Truck Inn's huge parking lot.
-Note the mascot in the upper left had corner of the phot.
+Photo: This vintage cab-over Freightliner rig poses as a sign; how could a trucker resist stopping at a place like this for breakfast.

 Truck Inn is a full service truck stop, located in Fernley, Nevada, at exit 48, off Interstate 80.
 If you're looking for the place, you just can't miss it, as at the west end of the huge parking lot, they have mounted on steel poles a vintage 3-axle Freightliner, cab-over tractor, along with a trailer, which acts as a mascot, and a gigantic sign that reads Truck Inn.
 Truck Inn is more than a restaurant, as it's a full-fledged truck stop which includes everything a big-rig driver's hear could desire, including fuel, repairs, a small motel, a moderately-sized casino, a store where you can purchase just about anything necessary to live the good life on the Interstate, including repair of your CB radio, and of course, our destination of choice, the Truck Inn Restaurant, which features cuisine catered to the tastes of truckers, and other road warriors, 24 hours a day, 7 days a week, and 365 days a year.
 Naturally, with an operation of this size that caters to the needs of long-haul truckers, they feature plenty of big-rig parking, and they don't seem to mind if truckers take a bit of a snooze, as we noticed plenty of buttoned-up rigs with the engines running.
 Truly, Truck Inn is a magnet for trucker, 5th-wheelers, and anybody else who plies the Interstate.